State Derivative Normalization for Continuous-Time Deep Neural Networks: Estimation of the Normalization Factor

 Since the system dynamics are unknown a priori, selecting a normalization factor $\tau$ that results in a favorable numerical performance of the training algorithm is challenging a priori, it has to be estimated during training, from the available data, or by heuristics.
 We propose three methods: \begin{itemize} \item make the normalization factor a trainable parameter, \item estimate $\tau$ using cross-validation, \item use a heuristic-based approach starting from a linear approximation of the system. \end{itemize}

 \textbf{Trainable Parameter.} The normalization factor $\tau$ can be added to the set of parameters present in the optimization problem \eqref{eq:full-sim-optim}.
 This results in a simultaneous optimization of $\tau$, $\theta$, and $\hat{x}_0$ under the $\ell_2$ simulation loss.
+For this method, a vectorized normalization leads to more optimization parameters than using a single scalar.

 In terms of implementation, $\tau > 0$ should hold to fulfil its role as a magnitude normalization.
 As most \ac{NN} libraries do not provide constrained optimization one can implement

 with a small positive number $\epsilon \in \mathbb{R}_{>0}$.
 Empirical evidence demonstrates that the trainable normalization quickly reaches a stationary value.